redox-os/book/src/developer-faq.md

 ```sh
 make rebuild
 ```

+### How to disable the automatic recipe source update?

+The build system automatically update recipe sources if new upstream commits exist, which can break your local changes.

+To learn how to disable it for one or multiple recipes read [this](./configuration-settings.md#local-recipe-changes) section.

+To learn how to disable it for all recipes read [this](./configuration-settings.md#cookbook-offline-mode) section.

 ### How can I install the packages needed by recipes (Native Build) or Podman without a new download of the build system?